 Some 300 million people live in forests worldwide, including an estimated 60 million indigenous people whose survival depends almost entirely on native woods.
 Many millions more live along or near forest fringes, but even just a scattering of urban trees can raise property values and lower crime.

-The canopy towers above a coastal-plain forest in Italy's Nazionale del Circeo.
+The canopy towers over a coastal-plain forest in Italy's Nazionale del Circeo.
 (Photo: Nicola/Flickr)

 4. They keep us cool.